sohn21c/cp_simulator/README.md

 	<a href="https://youtu.be/ek24Xh2Kkec" target="_blank"><img src="https://github.com/sohn21c/cp_simulator/blob/master/img/demo1.png?raw=true" width="600"></a></p>

 #### One Arm
-&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of collection performed with **two** sensors as an initial prototype.
+&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of a data collection performed with **two** sensors as an initial prototype.
 A person in the demo is wearing two wireless IMU sensors, one on the forearm and the other on the upper arm.
 One can click the image below to play the video.
 <p><a href="https://youtu.be/aNzjvPvpOEo" target="_blank"><img src="https://github.com/sohn21c/cp_simulator/blob/master/img/demo2.png?raw=true" width="600"></a></p>

 #### Upper Body 1
-&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of collection performed with **four** sensors attached on both sides of arms.
+&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of a data collection performed with **four** sensors attached on both sides of arms.
 A person in the demo is wearing two wireless IMU sensors each arm, one on the forearm and the other on the upper arm.
 One can click the image below to play the video.
 <p><a href="https://youtu.be/CzFDOUBPCv0" target="_blank"><img src="https://github.com/sohn21c/cp_simulator/blob/master/img/demo3.png?raw=true" width="600"></a></p>

 #### Upper Body 2
-&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of collection performed with **four** sensors attached on both sides of arms.
+&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of a data collection performed with **four** sensors attached on both sides of arms.
 A person in the demo is wearing two wireless IMU sensors each arm, one on the forearm and the other on the upper arm.
 One can click the image below to play the video.
 <p><a href="https://youtu.be/xG43TyQ2N0o" target="_blank"><img src="https://github.com/sohn21c/cp_simulator/blob/master/img/demo4.png?raw=true" width="600"></a></p>

 #### Full Body 1
-&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of collection performed with **eight** sensors attached to the body.
-A person in the demo is wearing one sensor on each of 4 limb both sides: upper arm, forearm, thigh and shin.
+&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of a data collection performed with **eight** sensors attached to the body.
+A person in the demo is wearing one sensor on each of the limbs, both sides: upper arm, forearm, thigh and shin.
 The subject in the demo is **walking**.
 One can click the image below to play the video.
 <p><a href="https://youtu.be/y3UMktPrMk0" target="_blank"><img src="https://github.com/sohn21c/cp_simulator/blob/master/img/demo5.png?raw=true" width="600"></a></p>

 #### Full Body 2
-&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of collection performed with **eight** sensors attached to the body.
-A person in the demo is wearing one sensor on each of 4 limb both sides: upper arm, forearm, thigh and shin.
+&nbsp;&nbsp;&nbsp;&nbsp;Shown below is the demo of a data collection performed with **eight** sensors attached to the body.
+A person in the demo is wearing one sensor on each of the limbs, both sides: upper arm, forearm, thigh and shin.
 One can click the image below to play the video.
 <p><a href="https://youtu.be/MWzzhqKUNmg" target="_blank"><img src="https://github.com/sohn21c/cp_simulator/blob/master/img/demo6.png?raw=true" width="600"></a></p>

 ## Citation